LimeChain/Rock-Node/docs/README.md

 - `service.rs`: gRPC service implementation (if applicable)
 - `state.rs`: Shared state management (if applicable)
 - `error.rs`: Error handling and status mapping

+**Note**: The State Management Plugin provides a `StateReader` trait that other plugins can use to query the verifiable state without direct dependencies.

 ### Testing
 ```bash